John 19, 1-9

 Living Jesus I want you to be at the centre of my life helping me to live a life that is plea sing to you.
 In your precious name I pray.
 Amen.

-Today's contributor is Joshua Norris, a student training for the ministry at Westminster College, Cambridge
+Today's contributor is Joshua Norris, a minister of the United Reformed Church who trained for the ministry at Westminster College, Cambridge.